FusionAuth/fusionauth-site/site/_posts/2022-01-03-extending-fusionauth-roles-with-cerbos.md

 ## Roles in FusionAuth

 Anything a person can log into, whether custom web applications, mobile applications, APIs or commercial off the shelf apps, is represented as an application in FusionAuth.
-Part of the application configuration is the list of roles:
+Part of the application configuration is the list of roles, which are simply strings with a few pieces of metadata:

-IMAGE of roles in FA admin screen TODO
+{% include _image.liquid src="/assets/img/blogs/cerbos-authorization/creating-role-fusionauth.png" alt="Adding a new role in FusionAuth." class="img-fluid" figure=false %}

 Each application in FusionAuth can have an [unlimited number of roles](/docs/v1/tech/core-concepts/roles/).
 Each role is a string.
 Roles can either be marked as default and attached to every user registered to an application, or designated a super-user role, indicating administrative privileges.
 If you need a lot of roles, or fine-grained permissions in your application, you can create as many roles in FusionAuth as you’d like, perhaps using the API to automate the process.